Harshdeep-k01/Harshdeep-k01/README.md

 - 👋 Hi, I’m @Harshdeep-k01
-- 👀 I’m interested in ...
+- 👀 I’m interested in Java Software Engineer role
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning SpringBoot
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me kaurharsh316@gmail.com

 <!---
 Harshdeep-k01/Harshdeep-k01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.